 We also note that the evidence report is to set out how the authority have invited local communities to prepare Local Place Plans (LPPs) and the assistance provided by the authority for this purpose.
 We support this initiative in order to stimulate LPPs.
 However, it remains unclear as to how planning authorities will resource this invitation and support communities to prepare LPPs.
-We note that the Financial Memorandum to the Bill states: "The costs of preparing local place plans are to be found by the community in the first place.....There will be no separate costs to the Scottish Government or to planning authorities from the inclusion of LPPs in LDPs."
-It seems likely that there will be separate costs to planning authorities in the circumstances and those costs should be taken into account.
-There is also the potential for conflicts of interest (including those at a professional planning level) to arise depending on the assistance given by a planning authority to communities to prepare LPPs where this results in a conflict with the LDP or is at odds with the advice of a professional planning officer employed by the Planning
+We note that the both the original and revised Financial Memoranda to the Bill state: "The costs of preparing local place plans are to be found by the community in the first place.....There will be no separate costs to the Scottish Government or to planning authorities from the inclusion of LPPs in LDPs."11 The revised Financial Memorandum recognises that "The requirement to establish a register and map of LPPs will have some costs, which may fall to planning authorities or to the Scottish Government."12

+It seems likely that there will be separate costs to planning authorities from the inclusion of LPPs in LDPs and those costs should be taken into account.
+There is also the potential for conflicts of interest (including those at a professional planning level) to arise depending on the assistance given by a planning authority to communities to prepare LPPs where this results in a conflict with the LDP or is at odds with the advice of a professional planning officer employed by the Planning Authority.
+There is a strong case for a community to have separate advice and representation and resources would need be made available by Scottish Government for this purpose.